 Before we go, Mean Gene meets up with the recently blinded Jake Roberts.
 Of course, it was all thanks to Rick Martel and his spray can of Arrogance®, which led to the infamous “blindfold” match at WrestleMania VII.

 Oh yeah, one more interview with the Ultimate Warrior.
 He talks about tendons, ligaments, muscle tissue, organs and a BOND between him and his Warriors!

 Final Thoughts: I believe the cliché phrase, “solid, if unspectacular” applies here.
 They put on some decent WWF-style matches, but nothing to make you crazy over.
 Unless you want to see Warrior get beat on by Savage or if you just LOVE Rick Martel, skip it.
 Thumbs in the middle for Main Event #4.

-Posted on February 28, 2008, in WWE and tagged Big Bossman, Bobby Heenan, Bret Hart, Buddy Rose, Gen. Adnan, Hacksaw Jim Duggan, Hart Foundation, Jake Roberts, Jim Neidhart, Marty Jannetty, Mr. Perfect, Nikolai Volkoff, Randy Savage, Rick Martel, Rockers, Sgt.
+Posted on February 28, 2008, in WWE and tagged Big Bossman, Bobby Heenan, Bret Hart, Buddy Rose, Gen. Adnan, Hart Foundation, Jake Roberts, Jim Duggan, Jim Neidhart, Marty Jannetty, Mr. Perfect, Nikolai Volkoff, Randy Savage, Rick Martel, Rockers, Sgt.
 Slaughter, Shawn Michaels, Ted DiBiase, The Main Event, Tito Santana, Ultimate Warrior, Virgil.
 Bookmark the permalink.
 1 Comment.